tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    cap.read_sliced(sliced_buf, n_lines, timestamp, timeout_ms)
+    cap_data = cap.read_sliced(timeout_ms)

-Read a sliced VBI frame from the capture context into scalar *sliced_buf*.
-The buffer is automatically extended to the length required for the sliced data.
-Parameter *timeout_ms* specifies the limit for waiting for data (in milliseconds.)
+Read a sliced VBI frame from the capture context and return it within an object of type *ZvbiCapture.Result*, which is a named tuple with the following elements:

-On success, the function returns in *timestamp* the capture instant in seconds and fractions since 1970-01-01 00:00 in double format and in *n_lines* the number of sliced lines in the buffer.
-Note for efficiency the buffer is an array of vbi_sliced C structures.
-Use *get_sliced_line()* to process the contents in Perl, or pass the buffer directly to class `Zvbi.ServiceDec`_ or other decoder objects.
+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Number of valid lines in the sliced buffer
+2. *raw_buffer*: Always set o *None* here
+3. *sliced_buffer*: Object of type *CaptureSlicedBuf*, containing data data of sliced lines.
+For efficiency the data is stored internally within a C structure, but can be accessed by Python either by using an iterator, or by sub-scripting with indices in range `[0 : cap_data.sliced_lines]`.
+However usually one just transparetnly forwards the *sliced_buffer* to `Zvbi.ServiceDec.decode()`_.

+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
+The same exception is raised upon error indications from the device.
+Note the function may fail if the device does not support reading data in raw format.

 Note: it's generally more efficient to use *pull_sliced()* instead, as that one may avoid having to copy sliced data into the